-Richard M. Glickman, LLD (Hon), Director, Chairman of the Board, CEO
+Richard M. Glickman, LLD (Hon), CEO and Chairman of the Board

 Dr. Glickman presently serves as the Company's CEO and Chairman of the Board.
-He brings over 30 years of experience in the creation and operation of healthcare ventures, founding and co-founding numerous companies during his career.
 In addition to being a founder of the company, he previously served as the Interim Executive Chairman of the Company for the period September 20, 2013 to February 28, 2014 and as Acting Interim CEO for the period October 22, 2013 to November 5, 2013.
 He was a co-founder, Chairman and CEO of Aspreva, playing an integral role in the development and establishment of CellCept®, or MMF, as the current standard of care for LN.
 Aspreva was acquired by Swiss pharmaceutical company Galenica for nearly \$1.0 billion in 2008.
 He currently serves as founding Chairman of Essa Pharmaceuticals Inc., Chairman of the Board of Engene Corporation and a Director of Cardiome Pharma.
 He is also a Partner at Lumira Capital, one of Canada's most successful healthcare focused venture capital firms.
 Dr. Glickman has served on numerous biotechnology and community boards, including member of the federal government's National Biotechnology Advisory Committee, Director of the Canadian Genetic Disease Network, Chairman of Life Sciences B.C. and a member of the British Columbia Innovation Council.
 Dr. Glickman is the recipient of numerous awards including the Ernst and Young Entrepreneur of the Year, a recipient of both BC and Canada's Top 40 under 40 award, the BC Lifesciences Leadership Award and the Corporate Leadership Award from the Lupus Foundation of America.